- Make the rub: combine the garlic powder, cumin, and salt in a small bowl.

-- Coat an oven proof skillet with the oil spray, and heat on medium high.
+- Heat skillet: Coat an oven proof skillet with the oil spray, and heat on medium high.
 When the skillet is hot, add the steak.

 - Sear the steak for two minutes on one side, then flip and sear on the other side for one more minute.
 Move the skillet to the oven.

-- Roast the steak for 12 to 14 minutes for medium rare.
+- Roast the steak in the oven for 12 to 14 minutes for medium rare (135 degrees internal meat temperature).
 When the steak is done to you liking, remove from oven and let rest on a platter for a few minutes.

 - Slice the steak about 1/2 inch thick to serve.